Planning policy

 Changes of use from commercial, business and service uses to dwellinghouses

-This type of development in these areas will require full planning permission.
+This type of development in the areas affected will require full planning permission.
 This is to ensure we can control and protect important areas of economic activity within the borough, including industrial areas and high streets.
 Where new residential development is proposed, it will continue to be subject to consideration against the policies in the Local Plan.

 Construction of new dwellinghouses in employment areas